-A lot of folks have been asking me about the legal changes announced on June 16, 2017, by President Trump.
-I’ve been quiet about it for many reasons: 1) I’ve been busy traveling throughout Central Asia since Trump’s announcement; 2) The changes are still pending official implementation by the Treasury and Commerce departments; and 3) It’s a complex question to try to answer casually.
+A lot of folks have been asking me my opinion on the legal changes to Cuba travel announced in June 2017, by President Trump.
+I’d been quiet about it for many reasons: 1) I’ve been busy traveling throughout Central Asia since the announcement; 2) The changes were still pending official implementation by the Treasury and Commerce departments; and 3) It’s a complex question to try to answer casually.
+But here are my thoughts on Trump and Cuba travel.

 - The businesses built around it (i.e. people-to-people tours)